A-D-DBS-application/web-application-2025-group-27/README.md

 ### AI-Powered Competitive Landscape Analysis

-The system can automatically generate competitive landscape summaries using OpenAI's GPT-4o-mini model.
-This feature is available when an `OPENAI_API_KEY` is configured.
+The system automatically generates competitive landscape summaries for companies.
+This feature uses OpenAI's GPT-4o-mini model when an `OPENAI_API_KEY` is configured, or falls back to a default placeholder text when the API is unavailable.

 **How it works:**
 - When viewing a company detail page (`/company` or `/competitor/<id>`), the system checks if a competitive landscape summary exists